 How is GDPR compliance ensured?

-Can individual late payment fees be configured?
+Can custom late fees be configured?

 How is employee training conducted?

-Which key performance indicators (KPIs) should be monitored?
+Which metrics should be monitored?

 Is a phased rollout possible?